 Extra Period Classes: This grant enables MBMS students to add an additional period so those who are involved in extracurricular activities can fulfill course requirements, as well as benefit from additional elective courses.

 Library Specialist: Having access to a school library provides students with endless opportunities for discovery.
 MBEF supports a full-time Library Specialist to ensure that the MBMS Library is open every hour that school is in session.
 The Specialist maintains the library and works with all teachers to help our students learn research and media literacy skills.

 MBMS Math Teacher and Coach: One of the challenge points for our students has been the transition from elementary to middle school math.
 To support Common Core implementation at the secondary level, MBEF is funding a short-term position that will provide greater collaboration, expertise and guidance.
 This teacher will serve as a 6th grade math teacher and as a coach for other teachers, thereby reducing the ratio of students to teachers at this critical juncture.

-Social-Emotional Health Leader Middle School: Students need additional support in learning how to make good choices that will support lifelong success.
+Social-Emotional Health Leader: Students need additional support in learning how to make good choices that will support lifelong success.
 The research-based Second Step program funded by Beach Cities Health District, coupled with an additional leader at MBMS to support its implementation, will ensure that we are helping our students develop essential communication, coping and decision-making skills.

 MIRA COSTA HIGH SCHOOL: